 For a complete itemization of the Dirty Dozen and Clean 15, check out the lists below.
 And for the full report, visit ewg.org/foodnews.

 Conventional agriculture continues to use large quantities of toxic pesticides.
 This is why Environmental Working Group updates its Lists each year.

 The Environmental Working Group – Dirty Dozen List helps protect your family from pesticides.1

 - Bonus: hot peppers

-The Clean 15 list – for the produce that contain the least pesticides.
-Theseh food staples are considered some of the cleanest produce available.
-1
+The Environmental Working Group – Clean 15 List – for the produce that contain the least pesticides.
+These food staples are considered some of the cleanest produce available.1

 - Sweet corn

 Get the The Environmental Working Group report here.